metomi/rose/sphinx/tutorial/cylc/furthertopics/suicide-triggers.rst

 .. warning::

-   This is usually not recommended but in case where there are no tasks dependent on the one to remove it is an acceptable approach.
+   This is usually not recommended but in the case where there are no tasks dependent on the one to remove it is an acceptable approach.

 .. code-block:: cylc